 The information on the Ethical Forum of a particular year can be accessed by clicking the appropriate item below.

-and scheduled to be organized on Thursday 3 December 2020.
+and is scheduled to be organized on Thursday 1 December 2022.